Teen Health 360

 Open Call Community Engagement Initiative

-Between 2021 and 2024, we conducted three rounds of crowdsourcing open calls to engage teens and community members in open dialogues about effective communication and healthy relationships for adolescents.
-Prizes were awarded to outstanding submissions, and winning entries were shared across various platforms to support program services that promote adolescent health and well-being.
+From 2021 to 2024, we hosted three crowdsourced open calls to engage teens and community members in open dialogues about healthy relationships and effective communication.
+Winning submissions received prizes and were featured across platforms to support teen health programs.

 Group of parents listen to counselor discuss teenage issues.